The 12 Best National Parks That Need to Be on Your Bucket List

 The caves aren't the only reasons travelers make the trek out to southern New Mexico: The park also has a free Bat Flight Program where visitors can watch bats take to the skies every night at sundown.

-New River Gorge National Park
+New River Gorge National Park (West Virginia)

 While it's named for the New River that runs through the park, the New River Gorge National Park is also aptly named because it's the country's newest national park and the state of West Virginia's first.
-The park, which doesn't charge an entrance fee, covers 70,000 acres of the Appalachian Mountains and is a great base for taking part in activities like whitewater rafting and, of course, hiking.
+The park, which doesn't charge an entrance fee, covers 70,000 acres of the Appalachian Mountains and is a great base for taking part in activities like whitewater rafting and hiking.

-"[The park is] steeped in rich history and outdoor recreation, including hiking, mountain biking, rock climbing, and whitewater rafting," says Chelsea Ruby, Cabinet Secretary of the West Virginia Department of Tourism.
+"[The park is] steeped in rich history and outdoor recreation, including hiking, mountain biking, rock climbing, and whitewater rafting," says Chelsea Ruby, cabinet secretary of the West Virginia Department of Tourism.

 "The park also encompasses the New River, which is one of the oldest rivers on the continent, and the world's third longest single span arch bridge, spanning 3,030 feet and sitting 876 above the New River Gorge—making it the second highest vehicular bridge in the world," says Ruby.
 "You can even walk across the catwalk beneath the bridge, which takes you 1.25 miles from one end to the other."

-Virgin Islands National Park
+Virgin Islands National Park (U.S. Virgin Islands)

-"Encompassing more than half of the island of St. John in the U.S. Virgin Islands, you can relax on some of the best beaches in the world," says Kristin Young of the travel website Snorkel and Hike.
+"Encompassing more than half of the island of St. John in the U.S. Virgin Islands, you can relax on some of the best beaches in the world," says Kristin Young, of the travel website Snorkel and Hike.

 A trip to Virgin Islands National Park isn't just a day on the beach.
-Well, it can be.
-But it can also be so much more, as the park offers boating, snorkeling, and ancient sites.
+Well, it can be—but it can also be so much more, as the park offers boating, snorkeling, and ancient sites.
 It's also one of the lesser-frequented and more underrated parks, with around only 304,000 visitors in 2018, given that it's a bit trickier to travel to than some of the mainland parks.

 "It will require a bit more work to get there, as you'll need to fly to St. Thomas and then take a ferry to St. John, but it's worth the effort for such a unique national park experience," Young says.

-Biscayne National Park
+Biscayne National Park (Florida)

-Lassen Volcanic National Park
+Lassen Volcanic National Park (California)